Minerplayz984/Log-In-system/README.md

 ---
 ## How to Use
--1-Run the program
+1-Run the program

--2-Use the menu to:
+2-Use the menu to:

--Create an account
+Create an account

--Login
+Login

--Modify details
+Modify details

--View users (admin-only)
+View users (admin-only)

--Logout or delete your account
+Logout or delete your account

--3-Admin access requires the auto-generated Access ID printed on startup.
+3-Admin access requires the auto-generated Access ID printed on startup.

 ---
 ## User Class Structure